SS Exodus: Disembarkation in Germany

-On August 22 a Foreign Office cable warned diplomats that they should be ready to emphatically deny that the Jews would be housed in former concentration camps in Germany and that German guards would not be used to keep the Jews in the refugee camps.
+On August 22, a Foreign Office cable warned diplomats that they should be ready to emphatically deny that the Jews would be housed in former concentration camps in Germany and that German guards would not be used to keep the Jews in the refugee camps.
 It further added that British guards would be withdrawn once the Jews were screened.

 On September 7 Empire Rival, Ocean Vigour and Runnymede Park reached Hamburg, where the migrants were successfully disembarked.
 Relations between the British personnel on the ships and the passengers were afterwards said by the passengers to have been mostly amicable.
 Everyone realized there was going to be trouble at the forced disembarkation and some of the Jewish passengers apologized in advance.
 A number were injured in confrontations with British troops that involved the use of batons and fire hoses.
 The passengers were sent back to displaced persons camps in Am Stau near Lübeck and Pöppendorf.
 Although most of the women and children disembarked voluntarily, the men had to be carried off by force.

 The British identified Runnymede Park as the ship most likely to suffer resistance.
 A confidential report of the time noted: "It was known that the Jews on the Runnymede Park were under the leadership of a young, capable and energetic fanatic, Morenci Miry Rosman, and throughout the operation it had been realised that this ship might give trouble."
-100 Royal Military Police and 200 soldiers of the Sherwood Foresters were ordered aboard her to eject the Jewish migrants.
+100 Royal Military Police and 200 soldiers of the Sherwood Foresters were ordered aboard to eject the Jewish migrants.

 The officer in charge of the operation, Lt.
 Col Gregson, later gave a frank assessment of the operation which left up to 33 Jews, including four women, injured.
 68 Jews were held in custody to be put on trial for unruly behaviour.
 Only three soldiers were hurt.
 Gregson later admitted that he had considered using tear gas against the migrants.
 He concluded: The Jew is liable to panic and 800–900 Jews fighting to get up a stairway to escape tear smoke could have produced a deplorable business. ...
 It is a very frightening thing to go into the hold full of yelling maniacs when outnumbered six or eight to one."
 Describing the assault, the officer wrote to his superiors: